InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 Going through that documentation usually turns out to be a huge time saver as it stops you from going down the wrong path and warns you about dead ends.
-If you find things are missing from it based on your experience - patches to that documentation typically are very welcome: There's nobody better suited to improve it than the new contributor who sees the project for the first time.
+If you find things are missing from it based on your experience - patches to that documentation typically are very welcome: there's nobody better suited to improve it than a new contributor who sees the project for the first time.

 Try to figure out together with the project in their preferred communication channel if the changes you have in mind make sense overall.
-At the beginning it can be scary to have these conversations in a company public medium, that is archived and searchable.
-The benefit here is with others coming after you with similar proposals: Instead of walking the exact same path again, they can learn what was discussed before and start from there.
+At the beginning it can be scary to have these conversations in a company public medium that is archived and searchable.
+The benefit here is with others coming after you with similar proposals: instead of walking the exact same path again, they can learn what was discussed before and start from there.

 #### Understand they are not the home owner and act accordingly.